 Hell as the Outer Darkness

 First, because the "outer darkness" seems to be the opposite of "fire", but it is really the opposite of the light of knowledge.
 The "gnashing of teeth" phrase captures the idea "backbiting" (another meaning of "devil"), but the same words also mean "the chattering of teeth", which indicates cold.
-In Mat 24:51, Christ describes this as the place where "actors" go.
+In Matthew 24:51, Christ describes this as the place where "actors" go.
 For Christ, actors are another form of liar.
 Nowhere does Christ describe this as a permanent state of existence.
 More likely, it simply describes living a lie, living in darkness, unhappy and resentful.

 The Parable of Lazarus and the Rich Man

-With all this as background, we are ready to look at the Parable of Lazarus and the Rich Man (Luk 16:23).
+With all this as background, we are ready to look at the Parable of Lazarus and the Rich Man (Luke 16:23).
 First, it is important to note that this story is about hades, not the concept of gehenna.
 Hades was the Greek concept of the afterlife, not the concept that Christ teaches, that is, the destruction of gehenna's fire.
 However, despite this story's poor fit with everything else Christ says about the afterlife, it has become the template for modern concepts of hell.
 We should also note that Luke offers a number of parables not found in the other Gospels and I have not examined that Gospel's Greek in detail so there may be other parables in Luke that resemble this one.

 There are a number of very odd things about this story.
 First, it offers views of both "heaven" and "hell".
 However, just Christ's preferred term for "hell" is not used, neither is the Greek term taken to refer to "heaven" used.
 The term translated as "heaven" is the Greek ouranos, which means "sky".
 (See article here about this term), or, more precisely, "the kingdom of heaven" (see article here).
 Christ discusses these concepts more than any other.
 However, neither of these ideas are mentioned in this story of "heaven".
 Instead, the term used for "heaven" is "Abraham's bosom" where "bosom" is the Greek kolpos.
 How important is the concept in Christ's teaching?
 So important that not only doesn't he mention "Abraham's bosom" elsewhere, but this is the only time he uses the Greek term kolpos in any context.